0 - 9

 To distinguish between different diseases related to white blood cells, determining both their number and their exact type and maturity status is crucial.
 Automated haematology analysis is a vital component in the diagnostic process and helps identify the presence of disease by providing accurate cell counts and by highlighting conspicuous cell populations.
 In white blood cell diseases, finding the right diagnosis is complex and needs to consider all the information available from the complete and differential blood count, morphology, immune phenotyping, and other tests.

-A group of Sysmex automated haematology analysers consisting of the XE- and XS-series models, all based on fluorescence flow cytometry technology and delivering a 5-part blood differential plus a varying array of extended parameters offering further diagnostic possibilities.
+A group of Sysmex automated haematology analysers consisting of different XS-series models, all based on fluorescence flow cytometry technology and delivering a 5-part blood differential plus a varying array of extended parameters offering further diagnostic possibilities.

 Clinical value APP available as standard on the XN-Series analysers for the complete blood cell count analysis.